 A New Teacher’s Guide to the Teacher Evaluation Process

-by Amanda Melsby – November 5, 2024
+by Amanda Melsby – updated November 1, 2025

-Teacher Evaluations Serve Two Purposes: Formative and Summative
+Teacher Evaluations Serve Two (Sometimes Conflicting) Purposes

 The challenge with most teacher evaluation processes lies in their dual purpose.
 Here’s the dilemma:

 Summative Purpose: Teacher evaluations are also used to determine contract renewal for the following year.
+This is where your performance rating can impact whether you’re invited back.

 teacher evaluations